Student actors wear beige jackets and holding toilet rolls as binoculars

 Throughout this year, you’ll develop a portfolio of work that includes critical self-reflection on what has been learned from the experience.
 You’ll be required to evidence your experiences, the skills you’ve learned and your professional growth.

-Using your critical and reflective skills, you’ll research and write a paper on an area of theatre making that passionately interests you.
-You’ll also develop performance material – individually or in companies –beginning as a small test showing and finishing as a full public production for industry specialists and audiences.
-You’ll also take on a professional development project, where you’ll prepare for the industry by learning about how its infrastructure functions and how to develop a career as a performer, theatre maker or company.
-You will create a professional identity for yourself and your work, ready to share on a range of platforms and networks.
+You will finish the year developing and performing your own professional work for public production to industry specialists and audiences.
+You’ll also take on a professional development project, where you’ll prepare for the industry by learning about how its infrastructure functions, and how to develop a career as a performer, theatre maker or company.
+You will create a professional identity for yourself ready to share on a range of platforms and networks.

 Modules